x

 What is carbon compensation?

 Carbon offsetting is not a substitute for reducing carbon emissions directly but rather a complementary approach.
-No matter how strictly a business or household cuts its carbon emissions, getting it down to zero is nearly impossible while maintaining normal activities.
-This is where carbon compensation comes in: to complement the process and help achieve net zero
+No matter how strictly a business cuts its carbon emissions, getting it down to zero to reach sustainability targets is nearly impossible while maintaining normal activities.
+This is where carbon compensation comes in: to complement the process and help achieve net zero.
+Without carbon compensation, a net-zero strategy based only on reductions will leave your business with a significant historical footprint by 2030/2050.

 Read more: Industry carbon footprints: transport, events, and celebrities